Learn everything you can about first-aid. Knowing what to do in the event of severe bleeding, choking, or severe allergic reaction could save a life.

 Advanced add-ons to a medical kit

-Hot water bottle, Staple gun, Epinephrine, Tourniquet, Multitool, Compression bandage, Reinforced sterile skin closures, CPR pocket mask, Povidone iodine surgical scrubs, Sterile sutures thread with needle, an emergency(israeli) bandage, and an emergency dental kit.
+Staple gun, epinephrine, tourniquet, compression bandage, reinforced sterile skin closures, CPR pocket mask, povidone iodine surgical scrubs, sterile sutures thread with needle, an emergency(israeli) bandage, an emergency dental kit, and hemostatic dressings(with coagulant)